Sunday, March 31, 2019

 True, but we have the ultimate Get out of Jail Free card – Jesus Christ the righteous and He is the propitiation for our sins!
 Remember that?
 He accounts us as perfect at our final accounting!

 There are two choices, two covenants, we can choose either to be enslaved to sin and Satan; or to be free under God and Jesus.
-These are the two sides that Paul speaks of.
+These are the two sides of which Paul speaks.
 We can be either enslaved to sin or we can be truly free and under God.
 The two choices boil down to either eternal slavery or eternal freedom.
 I know which side I want to be on, do you?

 Now, think about the Gospel.
 When we need help, how about instead of worrying all the time, we substitute it with action?
-Trust that God will give us what we need.
+Trust God will give us what we need.
 And, then act based on what we can and should do, not what we want to do.
-Acting on what we should do gets results.
+Actions gets results.
 These results may or not be obvious right away, but they will be soon enough.
-This is a hard principle for us to follow; but in the end, it is worth the struggle to trust God instead of worrying and or doing what we want to do.
+A hard principle to follow; but in the end, it is the easiest way and worth the struggle to trust God instead of worrying and or doing what we want to do.

 Heaven is at the end of an uphill trail.
 The easy downhill trail does not lead to the summit.